Mice mites in dogs & what you can do about them

 This involves scraping a portion of the dog's top layer of skin with a spoon or spatula and examining it microscopically.
 In some cases, however, a skin biopsy may also be necessary.

-The localized form of demodicosis, which is mostly for young animals heals without medical intervention in 90% of cases.
+The localized form of demodicosis, which is mostly for young animals occurs, heals in 90 % of cases without medical intervention.
 Thus, this has a very positive prognosis.

 The treatment of demodicosis in adult animals on the other hand, is much more complex.
 On the one hand, it aims at killing the mites, on the other hand, the trigger should be researched.